 - Find more information at the jobactive website

 - Contact us on 1800 314 677 or through the online contact form

 When will I be transferred from OES to a jobactive, Transition to Work, or Disability Employment Services provider?

-If you are eligible for provider service, you will be transferred automatically after you complete your Job Seeker Snapshot.
+If you are eligible for provider services, you will be transferred automatically after you complete your Job Seeker Snapshot.

 If you are eligible for Disability Employment Services, you will be transferred to a provider directly from OES.
 If you are eligible for Transition to Work, you will be automatically referred to a Transition to Work provider.

 If you are a job seeker participating in the OES or Digital Employment Services, the Online Employment Services Guarantee sets out the minimum level of service you can expect to receive, as well as the requirements you need to meet while looking for work.

 How is the Government supporting job seekers to access online employment services?

 Under the 2020-21 Budget, the Government has invested $183.1 million to fast track and expand the Online Employment Services (OES).
 This ensures the most job-ready job seekers get the most appropriate support in preparing for and finding work.

 - support to upskill or reskill through subsidised training